wein.plus

 See under shoots.

-Term for the young shoot of a plant.
-The young one-year-old shoot (rootstock) of the vine develops in spring from the winter eyes of the two-year-old wood.
-Depending on the number of eyes remaining after winter pruning or the length of the one-year-old wood, it is referred to as a cane, stretcher or cone (see under arch).
-The productive development phase of the vine in the annual vegetation cycle begins in March to April (northern hemisphere) or September to October (southern hemisphere) with budding.
+Designation for the young shoot of a plant.
+The young one-year-old shoot (Lotte, shoot) of the vine develops in spring from the winter buds of the two-year-old wood.
+Depending on the number of buds remaining after the winter pruning or the length of the one-year-old wood, one speaks of cane, sucker, or cluster (see under bow).
+The productive development phase of the vine in the annual vegetation cycle begins in March to April (northern hemisphere) or September to October (southern hemisphere) with the budding.

-Leaves, inflorescences (shoots, later grapes), tendrils and stingy shoots as well as buds for future shoots are formed on the nodes (nodes).
-A vigorous shoot is characterised by thick nodes and long internodes (distances between the nodes).
-The shoot length is determined...
+At the nodes (knots), leaves, inflorescences (clusters, later grapes), tendrils, and lateral shoots, as well as shoot buds for future shoots, are formed.
+A vigorous shoot is characterized by thick nodes and long internode distances between the nodes.
+The shoot length is determined by the number of nodes (up to 20) and the length of the internodes, which is...

 Voices of our members